Ranking The 10 Real Madrid Longest Serving Managers

 9. John Toshack – 2 Years

 John Toshack is only amongst the four British coaches who have managed Real Madrid, he had two brief spells in the Spanish capital from 1989 to 1990 and then in 1999 as interim manager, and led them to lift the club’s fifth successive La Liga trophy during his first spell in the 1989/90 season.
-Under his reign, Los Blancos were the strongest team in Spain implementing a robust attacking style of play.
-In the 1990 title charge, Madrid scored an astonishing 107 record goals one of the highest-ever goal tallys by the team in the history of La Liga.
+During his reign, Los Blancos were the strongest team in Spain implementing a robust attacking style of play.
+In the 1990 title charge, Madrid scored an astonishing 107 record goals, one of the highest-ever goal tallies by the team in the history of La Liga.

 Matches | 100 |